 Office of State Medical Examiners, Center for

-The Office of State Medical Examiners determines both the cause and manner of death through thorough investigation of the medical records, witness interviews, law enforcement records, inspection of the scene of death, and in some circumstances an autopsy.
+The Center for the Office of State Medical Examiners determines both the cause and manner of death through thorough investigation of the medical records, witness interviews, law enforcement records, inspection of the scene of death, and in some circumstances an autopsy.

 What We Do

 The Medical Examiner assumes jurisdiction over deaths due to or suspected of being due to:

 - Infectious disease or suspected infectious diseases that may represent a bio-terrorism event or emerging infection;

 - Natural, nuclear, biological, chemical or other mass casualty event;

 - Homicidal, suicidal, accidental or undetermined causes related to the mass casualty.